Best Biological Filter Media For Your Aquarium & Canister Filter!

-Tanks can be cleaned and filtered with traditional ways.
+Tanks can be cleaned and filtered in traditional ways.
 But, there are ammonia, nitrite, and nitrate that gets accumulated in the water and make it toxic.
 It is nothing other than a biological media that works the best to remove all the above-mentioned harmful materials from the water.
 Do you know how?
 Well, it is through the bacteria colonies from where the water gets an unending supply of bacteria to clean the water from toxic substances quite easily.

-The second reason or advantage that a biological filter media offers is simplicity.
+The second reason or advantage that biological filter media offers is simplicity.
 You will find it easy to use.
 Most of the time, you can directly place them inside the mechanical filter.
 So, there is no hassle in the installation.
-If you have a filter already bought for your aquarium, just take your bio media filter and place that inside the existing filter and you are done.
+If you have a filter already bought for your aquarium, just take your bio media filter and place that inside the existing filter, and you are done.

 How To Setup Biological Filter Media In The Filter?